SamuelMelian/DAS-G01-2025/Iteration-4/Decisions/0013-removal-of-bridge-in-client-tier.md

 ### Negative Consequences

-* The presentation tier becomes thinner, which may require more detailed specifications for Gateway behavior in future iterations.
+* The presentation tier removes its platform-specific classes and responsibilities, which may require defining more detailed Gateway behavior in future iterations.
 * Internal components lose platform-specific hooks, which may require alternative mechanisms if platform-dependent logic is ever needed.

 ## Pros and Cons of the Options